IrisMejuto/HR-Data-Analysis/README.md

 In this project, conducted with Power BI for FP20 Analytics April 2024 Challenge.
 I focus on preparing and cleaning up the data, and share tips for working with large data sets in Power BI.

-Utilizing Power BI's robust capabilities, I embarked on cleaning, modeling, exploring, and visualizing the comprehensive dataset to unearth critical insights.
+Utilizing Power BI's robust capabilities, I embarked on cleaning, modeling, exploring, and visualizing the comprehensive dataset to discover critical insights.

 ## 🗃️ Dataset: